Breast Center

 Oncoplastic surgery

-The surgical focus is on modern oncoplastic surgery, which has been offered since 2011 in close cooperation with the Plastic Surgery Clinic.
-Thanks to the combination of tumor surgery and plastic reconstructive surgical techniques, optimal cosmetic results are possible for both breast maintenance and breast removal.
-This surgical method allows us to remove the tumor and also address your needs for breast changes.
+The surgical focus is on modern oncoplastic surgery, which has been offered in close collaboration with plastic surgery since 2011.
+By combining tumor surgery and plastic-reconstructive surgical techniques, it enables optimal cosmetic results in both breast conservation and breast removal.
+With this surgical method, we can remove the tumor and also address your wishes regarding breast modulation.

-Whereas in the past most lymph nodes were removed from the armpit, nowadays only the sentinel lymph node is usually removed first.
-In the majority of cases, these sentinel lymph nodes have no tumor, so there is no need to remove the remaining armpit lymph nodes.
-New study results have shown that removal of the remaining lymph nodes in the armpit can be dispensed with in many patients, even in the case of metastasis in the sentinel lymph node.
-This makes the procedure smaller and the surgical technique more gentle.
+Whereas in the past most of the lymph nodes in the armpit were removed, today only the sentinel lymph node is usually removed first.
+In the majority of cases, these sentinel lymph nodes are without tumor involvement, so that the removal of the remaining axillary lymph nodes can be dispensed with.
+New study results have shown that in many patients, even if there are tumor deposits in the sentinel lymph nodes, the removal of the remaining lymph nodes in the armpit can be dispensed with.
+This makes the procedure smaller and the surgical technique gentler.

 Plastic surgery

-Your aesthetic feel and well-being in your own body are important to us.
-Together with our qualified specialists in Plastic, Reconstructive, and Cosmetic Surgery Clinic, you can discuss your individual wishes as well as the various options for breast reconstruction.
+Your aesthetic perception and well-being in your own body are important to us.
+Together with our qualified specialists in plastic, reconstructive and aesthetic surgery, you can discuss your individual wishes and the various options for breast reconstruction.

 Further information: